microsoft/MixedReality-WebRTC/docs/manual/building.md

 1. Open the Unity project at `libs\Microsoft.MixedReality.WebRTC.Unity`.

-2. Load the `Assets\Microsoft.MixedReality.WebRTC\Unity.Examples\VideoChatDemo` scene.
+2. Load the `Assets\Microsoft.MixedReality.WebRTC.Unity.Examples\VideoChatDemo` scene.

 3. At the top center of the Unity editor window, press the **Play** button.